 Transforming into Danny can be seen as Jin's self-identification and self-expectation, which reflects a feature of Jin's assimilated identity that is only identified with the American identity.
 The panel on page 194 depicts the "transformation" (變) from Jin Wang to Danny in appearance (Yang).
 In this process, his hair turns from black to blond; his skin color coverts from yellow to fair, and his nose becomes taller.
 However, the transformation in appearance also leads to Jin's emotional change.
 His facial expression changes from a compressed lip and frowned to an expression with his eyes and mouth wide open, indicating his mood switches from sad to surprised (Yang, 194).
-Jin is pretty satisfied with his new look and said "A new face deserved a new name.
+[OK, good analyses] Jin is pretty satisfied with his new look and said "A new face deserved a new name.
 I decided to call myself Danny" (Yang, 198).
 Jin not only changes his appearance but also gives himself a new name.
 This scene indicates the character Danny is an idealized self which is created by Jin and served as a re-imagine of Jin's identity.

 On the other hand, Jin's assimilate identity has another feature which is denying his Chinese ethnic identity.
 As a result, the character Chin-Kee is the product of Jin's internalized stereotypes.
 In this storyline, Chin-Kee is Danny's Chinese cousin who visits him every year and attends school with him, embarrassing him by acting in the stereotypical ways.
 The character Chin-Kee is the composite of almost all stereotypes on Chinaman by Westerners since the 19th century.
 Chin-Kee's name is based on a racist term "chinky", he has buck teeth, a Qing Dynasty outfit, and a queue.
 Chin-Kee contains both historical and modern-society stereotypes which leads to a great conflict with Danny.
 His appearance and outfit remind of the Fu Manchu which is a stereotypical figure prevailing in the gold rush era.
 His behaviors also reflect the modern stereotypes, for example, he stands on the library table and sings "She Bangs" (Yang, 203).
 He sings terribly in a Chinese accent and performs awkward and embarrassing movements.
 This scene is referring to William Hung's previous performance using the same song on American Idol in 2004 which is criticized by one of the judges, Simon Cowell, as “this surprise the century”.
-Also, Chin-Kee's performance at class shows another stereotype Chinese American is facing in present-day society, academic excellence.
+[OK] Also, Chin-Kee's performance at class shows another stereotype Chinese American is facing in present-day society, academic excellence.
 He raises his hand confidently to answer almost all subjects namely history, geography, biology, math, and Spanish, showing he is more knowledgeable than Danny's classmates (Yang, 111-113).
+[You’ve described all these stereotypes CK embodies.
+However, the key word of your argument is that he “denies” them.
+You focused all your analyses on CK, but didn’t focus on Danny’s reactions.
+How do the panels you’ve cited show Danny’s disgust?
+Why is he disgusted, and what do you think are the psychological effects of this disgust over time?]